mobile-devices/ruby-agents-sdk/docs/to_user/APIs_server_(ruby).md

 #### methods :

-Ruby method Hash object :  @see documentation [on ruby Hash official documentation](http://www.ruby-doc.org/core-1.9.3/Hash.html).
+Ruby methods of the Hash class: see [the official Ruby documentation on Hash](http://www.ruby-doc.org/core-1.9.3/Hash.html).

 #### example :